fredjens/data-exercises/src/game-of-thrones/README.md

 ### Query data
 * Get the official URL
 * Count total of episodes
-* Get episode with specific ID
+* Get episode with specific ID: 1221410
 * Get name of a specific episode
 * List all episode from a season
 * List all titles alphabetically